Library Community Standards

 - Causing a disturbance or engaging in behavior which interferes with library activities or users

 - Soliciting or proselytizing of any kind

 - Photography/videography without advance permission of the Library Director

 - Removing or attempting to remove library materials, equipment, or other property without proper checkout or other official library authorization.
 Theft of library materials is a misdemeanor under Maryland law.

 - Failure to renew or return library materials when due

-- Sharing a UB ID to allow unauthorized access to library materials and e-resources
+- Sharing a UBalt ID to allow unauthorized access to library materials and e-resources

 - Concealing or sequestering library materials or property, or personal property, within the library for the exclusive use of an individual or group without permission of library staff

 Sanctions for inappropriate or unacceptable behaviors may include any or all of the following:

 - Referral to student or campus disciplinary process